espressif/kicad-libraries/README.md

 ### SoC

-The following SoC are included in this librarys
+The following SoC are included in this library

 | SoC               | Symbol | Footprint | Resource                                                                                               |
 |:-----------------:|:------:|:---------:|:------------------------------------------------------------------------------------------------------:|